EleutherAI/radioactive-lab/README.md

 ## Install

-The install only requires Numpy and Pytorch >= 1.0
+The install only requires Numpy and Pytorch >= 1.0.
+UPDATE: And a whole bunch of other stuff.
+We have generated a requirements.txt for you to use after conda install pytorch.
 ```python
 conda install numpy
 # See http://pytorch.org for details